 Programmer or Web Developer

-- What to expect: Web developers used to have formal education and degrees but are increasingly self-taught or trained via online courses.
+- What to expect as a developer: Web developers used to have formal education and degrees but are increasingly self-taught or trained via online courses.
 This is because technology changes so fast that it can no longer be taught in a classroom.
-If you’re a techie and have always loved computers and creating things from scratch, this is the time to start your learning.
+If you’re a techie and have always loved computers and creating things from scratch, this is the time to start learning.

-- Salaries: Web developers tend to get paid quite well although in the remote work space global competition from countries with lower salaries has brought rates down.
+- Salaries: Web developers tend to get paid quite well although in the remote work space global competition from countries with lower cost of living has brought rates down.
 Developer hubs are also emerging in places such as Eastern Europe and South Asia as local schools and institutes promote computer education and communities form around the topic.

 - Requirements: You need to learn coding in the main languages to be able to work in this field.
 In the resources section below there are several sites with online courses.
 There are also boot camps where you can fast-track your learning.

-- How to get a job as a web developer: After you acquire your qualification, you can apply for jobs on the portals mentioned below.
+- How to get a job as a web developer: After you acquire your qualification / experience, you can apply for jobs on the portals mentioned below.
 You can also attend hackathons.
 If you plan to set up your own business, you should network with people in your industry online.
 Facebook groups are very good for that.
 Lastly, you can also set up your seller profile on Fiverr and start selling your piecemeal services there, this could lead to larger projects when you develop rapport with some of your clients.
 Referrals are critical in this industry.

 - Flexjobs remote job portal